parkersruth/parkersruth.github.io/content/_index.md

 illustration of pulse sensing face mask: flexible wires attach the four optical sensors to a main controller on the forehead; eyes are shielded behind plastic cups, and the superhero-like mask is made of blue foam
 {{< /image >}}

 The face provides a very unique opportunity for performing physiological sensing using wearables and camera-based systems.
 Measuring the vascular network in the face may enable disease diagnosis and continuous monitoring.
 A common technique for pulse sensing is photoplethysmography (PPG), a non-invasive optical measurement of blood pulses.
 However, facial PPG remains under-explored in terms of both signal acquisition and analysis.
 To characterize the timing and morphological features of facial PPG waveforms I designed, built, and tested a multi-channel facial PPG sensing system that can record synchronized pulse waveforms at multiple locations and optical wavelengths.
-I worked closely with a clinical collaborator from University of Washington Medicine, in addition to mentoring two undergraduate students.

 {{< button Paper "https://ieeexplore.ieee.org/document/9176700" >}}

-## Ambient Intelligence for Healthcare
+## Ambient Intelligence for healthcare

-TODO
+{{< image src="hpds.svg" width="18em" >}}
+Illustration of a small home with sensors (camera, indoor climate sensor, floor sensor, WiFi sensor, door sensor) and smart devices (smartwatch, ambient display, smart speaker, and tablet).
+There is an older adult inside and a caregiver at the door.
+{{< /image >}}

+I am currently supporting an initiative to study how interactions between older adults and caregivers can be enhanced by intelligent sensing systems in the built environment.
+We are conducting formative deisgn workshops and prototyping multimodal sensing systems.

 <!-- ### Ubiquitous Non-Invasive Osteoporosis Screening